MMathew93/google-homepage/README.md

 12/07/2019
 02:00pm
 I have completed the footer and search buttons.
 However the links in the footer are improperly spaced atm.
 It looks really close to a google homepage, must missing the sign in portion in the top right, that is the next area to set up, afterwards I can go through fioner details....maybe.

+12/07/2019
+02:46pm
+Welp it is like 90% done?
+Maybe?
+The issues I still have are:
+-Google apps icon is missing
+-google magnifying glass is missing in search bar -google sign in (blue button is not super aligned well) -footer urls are not spaced properly
+I think I should have done the header a lot different and commited to a navbar of some sorts, all in all not the worst lookign websote I guess.
+I used a lot of google and W3 resources, I'm not sure if it's considered cheating?
+I had to edit all of the code to what I specifically needed.
+Maybe I should have done more of it blind?
+The issue is I barely know jack and remembering all if the tags and CSS styles is still new.
+IDK